celestiaorg/blobstream-contracts/README.md

 # Injective's Peggo [![Peggy.sol MythX](https://badgen.net/https/api.mythx.io/v1/projects/82ca9468-f86d-4550-a0ae-bc120eeb055f/badge/data?cache=300&icon=https://raw.githubusercontent.com/ConsenSys/mythx-github-badge/main/logo_white.svg)](https://docs.mythx.io/dashboard/github-badges)

 Peggo is a Go implementation of the Peggy Orchestrator for the Injective Chain.

-`orchestrator` package provides all required components, while `orchestrator/cmd` has exectables that run.

-List of executables:
+Important Commands:

-* `peggo_orchestrator` is the main Validator companion binary for Peggy.
+* `peggo orchestrator` starts the orchestrator main loop.
-* `register_eth_key` is a special purpose binary for bootstrapping Peggy chains.
+* `peggo tx register-eth-key` is a special command to submit an Ethereum key that will be used to sign messages on behalf of your Validator

 ## Installation